 “This contest creates awareness for the children who are missing, while also providing parents and teachers an opportunity to talk to kids about what to do if they’re approached by strangers,” Schmidt said.

-KBI Director Kirk Thompson added, “We’d like fifth graders to enter artwork to help us recognize missing Kansas kids, but ask that parents to take time to visit with their children about safety measures regardless of the child’s age.”
+KBI Director Kirk Thompson added, “We’d like fifth graders to enter artwork in this contest, but ask parents to take time to discuss safety measures no matter the age of their child.”

-The statewide winner will have the opportunity to visit the Kansas Capitol and meet the governor and the attorney general.
+The statewide winner will have the opportunity to visit the Kansas Capitol and meet the governor, the attorney general, and the KBI director.
 The winner’s poster will also represent Kansas in the national contest.
-The national poster contest winner, along with his or her parents and teacher, will be awarded a trip to Washington, D.C., to participate in the National Missing Children’s Day ceremony in May 2018.
+The national poster contest winner, along with his or her parents and teacher, will be awarded a trip to Washington, D.C., to participate in the National Missing Children’s Day ceremony in May 2019.

-Kansas has been participating in the annual “Bring Our Missing Children Home” poster contest since 2008.
-The 2017 state contest winner was 11-year-old Kamryn Tuttle of Lansing, who attends the Kansas School for the Deaf in Olathe.
-Kamryn’s winning poster can be viewed at http://bit.ly/2Ajf5na.
+Kansas has been participating in the annual “Bringing Our Missing Children Home” poster contest since 2008.
+The 2018 state contest winner was 11-year-old Emma Johnson of Colby, who attends Sacred Heart Catholic School.
+Emma’s winning poster can be viewed at http://www.kansas.gov/kbi/news/42418.shtml.